Great man theory: Overview

 Carlyle stated that "The History of the world is but the Biography of great men", reflecting his belief that heroes shape history through both their personal attributes and divine inspiration.
-In his book Heroes and Hero-Worship, Carlyle saw history as having turned on the decisions, works, ideas, and characters of "heroes", giving detailed analysis of six types: The hero as divinity (such as Odin), prophet (such as Muhammad), poet (such as Shakespeare), priest (such as Martin Luther), man of letters (such as Rousseau), and king (such as Napoleon).
+In his book Heroes and Hero-Worship, Carlyle saw history as having turned on the decisions, works, ideas and characters of "heroes", giving detailed analysis of six types: The hero as divinity (such as Odin), prophet (such as Muhammad), poet (such as William Shakespeare), priest (such as Martin Luther), man of letters (such as Jean-Jacques Rousseau), and king (such as Napoleon).
 Carlyle also argued that the study of great men was "profitable" to one's own heroic side; that by examining the lives led by such heroes, one could not help but uncover something about one's own true nature.

 As Sidney Hook notes, a common misinterpretation of the theory is that "all factors in history, save great men, were inconsequential", whereas Carlyle is instead claiming that great men are the decisive factor, owing to their unique genius.
-Hook then goes on to emphasize this uniqueness to illustrate the point: "Genius is not the result of compounding talent.
+Hook then goes on to emphasise this uniqueness to illustrate the point: "Genius is not the result of compounding talent.
 How many battalions are the equivalent of a Napoleon?
 How many minor poets will give us a Shakespeare?
 How many run of the mine scientists will do the work of an Einstein?"

-American scholar Frederick Adams Woods supported the great man theory in his work The Influence of Monarchs: Steps in a New Science of History.
+The American scholar Frederick Adams Woods supported the great man theory in his work The Influence of Monarchs: Steps in a New Science of History.
 Woods investigated 386 rulers in Western Europe from the 12th century until the French Revolution in the late 18th century and their influence on the course of historical events.

 The Great Man approach to history was most fashionable with professional historians in the 19th century; a popular work of this school is the Encyclopædia Britannica Eleventh Edition (1911) which contains lengthy and detailed biographies about the great men of history, but very few general or social histories.
-For example, all information on the post-Roman "Migrations Period" of European History is compiled under the biography of Attila the Hun.
+For example, all information on the post-Roman "Migrations Period" of European history is compiled under the biography of Attila the Hun.
 This heroic view of history was also strongly endorsed by some philosophers, such as Léon Bloy, Søren Kierkegaard, Oswald Spengler and Max Weber.

-Georg Wilhelm Friedrich Hegel, proceeding from providentialist theory, argued that "what is real is reasonable" and World-Historical individuals are World-Spirit's agents.
+Georg Wilhelm Friedrich Hegel, proceeding from providentialist theory, argued that "what is real is reasonable" and that world-historical individuals are the World-Spirit's agents.
 Hegel wrote: "Such are great historical men—whose own particular aims involve those large issues which are the will of the World-Spirit."
 Thus, according to Hegel, a great man does not create historical reality himself but only uncovers the inevitable future.

 In Untimely Meditations, Friedrich Nietzsche writes that "the goal of humanity lies in its highest specimens".
 Although Nietzsche's body of work shows some overlap with Carlyle's line of thought, Nietzsche expressly rejected Carlyle's hero cult in Ecce Homo.